CalumBeck/BSW-Data-Course/chapter2.md

 skills: 2
 key: 0527a57273
 ```
-In this task we want to import some `Libraries`, which are collections of code that have been written by other
+In this task we want to import some `Libraries`
-developers and packaged for anyone to use.

 Two of the most useful libraries are: